-Google is a limited liability company organized and existing under the laws of the state of Delaware, and is headquartered in Mountain View, California.
-Google is owned by Alphabet Inc., a publicly traded company incorporated and existing under the laws of the state of Delaware and headquartered in Mountain View, California.
+Google is a limited liability company organized and existing under the laws of the State of Delaware, and is headquartered in Mountain View, California.
+Google is owned by Alphabet Inc., a publicly traded company incorporated and existing under the laws of the State of Delaware and headquartered in Mountain View, California.

-Florida and the DOJ are joined in today's action by attorneys general from: Arkansas, Georgia, Kentucky, Indiana, Louisiana, Mississippi, Missouri, Montana, South Carolina and Texas.
+The participating state Attorneys General represent Louisiana, Arkansas, Florida, Georgia, Kentucky, Indiana, Mississippi, Missouri, Montana, South Carolina, and Texas.